3mcd/javelin/docs-src/content/ecs/components.md

 ### Creating Components

-Components can be initialized from component types via `world.component`:
+A component is initialized from a component type using `world.component`:

 ```typescript
 const position = world.component(Position)